davicotico/jQuery-Form-Helper/Readme.md

 ```javascript
 $('#select1').chainedSelect('http://yourdomain.com/app/post.php', $('#select2'));
 ```
+The $('#select2') will be populate with the response.
 The response must be an array json:
 ```
 [{"value": "1", "text": "Option 1"}, {"value": "2", "text": "Option 2"}, ...]
 ```